 Prior to issuing a command, the host should load the Sector Count Register with the number of sectors per block.
-Valid block sizes are 1 to 8.
 On receiving this command, the drive sets BSY and checks the contents of the Sector Count Register.

 If the Sector Count Register contains a valid value and the controller supports block count, the controller loads the values for all subsequent READ MULTIPLE and WRITE MULTIPLE commands and enables execution of these commands.
 Any unsupported block count in the register causes an Aborted Command error, and disables execution of READ MULTIPLE and WRITE MULTIPLE commands.